Pepete (José Gallego Mateo): Career

-The Seville-born matador José Gallego Mateo appeared on carteles taurinos, or promotional posters, as José Claro "Pepete," likely because his patronym Gallego seemed ill suited for a bullfighter.
+The Seville-born matador José Gallego Mateo appeared on carteles taurinos, or promotional posters, as José Claro "Pepete," likely because his patronym Gallego seemed ill-suited for a bullfighter.
 (Gallego means "Galician," and there were no bullrings in Galicia at the time.)

 After taking the alternativa in 1905, the right-hander appeared as a bullfighter in Spain and especially in Mexico.
 According to his contemporaries, he was brave and had a good technique, but he was seriously injured frequently—seven times throughout his five-year career as a matador.

 On 7 September 1910, at the Murcia bullring during a mano a mano with the bullfighter Machaquito, the first bull of the afternoon, "Estudiante" from the Parladé ranch, knocked down a picador.
-Pepete rushed to help the picador, but the bull sunk his horn into the matador's right thigh, rupturing his femoral artery.
+Pepete rushed to help the picador, but the bull sank his horn into the matador's right thigh, rupturing his femoral artery.
 Pepete died only a few minutes later at the bullring's infirmary.